jim-easterbrook/Photini/src/doc/manual/configuration.rst

    python -m photini.editor --version

 Setting the ``native_dialog`` option to ``False`` makes Photini use a Qt dialog to select files to open instead of the normal operating system dialog.
-This may be useful if your operating system has a case sensitive file filter, so selecting "Images" or "Videos" doesn't work properly if your files have upper case names.

 Note that there is no GUI to set these options.
 You may need to adjust them if Photini crashes on startup, in which case the GUI would be unusable.